WE NURTURE YOUNG LIVES.

 DELIVERING

-During this stage, we provide honest and positive summaries to keep the child or young person and their network up to date with their progress.
+During this stage, we involve the child or young person in honest and positive summaries to keep them and their network up-to-date with their progress.

 STAGE 5